kyunwang/real-time-web-project/readme.md

 The following tools are used:
 - Server: Express (Node.js)
 - Template engine: Pug
-- Bundler: Browserify?
+- Bundler: Browserify
 - Code formatter: Prettier
 - Socket.io

 <!-- Maybe a checklist of done stuff and stuff still on your wishlist? ✅ -->
-# To do
+# Wish list
 - [x] Update the playlist in the room after adding a track
 - [ ] Create private rooms
 - [ ] Inviting people to private rooms
 - [x] Have a dropdown(or something similar) for selecting playlists when creating a room
-- [ ] Play tracks in a room
+- [x] Play tracks in a room
 - [ ] Fix the view when a album name is too long (in detail page)
-- [ ] Implemment the refreshtokens from the api
+- [ ] Implement the refreshtokens from the api
 - [ ] Able to select where you want to add a track to (which room)
+- [ ] Give feedback on adding track to a room
+- [ ] Give feedback on removing track from a room
+- [ ] Able to see who/how many participants are in a room

+# Challenges
+The challenges I encountered whil making this:
+- The somehow obscure but clean (I know vague) documentation of spotify and the wrapper package.
+- Implementing MongoDB as I have not used it before
+- Passing server data through the template to clientside JS
+- Getting the Spotify Web API and Playback API working (Made some mistakes here and there)

 # License
 MIT © Kang Yun Wang